Block diagonally symmetric lozenge tilings: Introduction

+\item[(3)] Evaluate the determinants or Pfaffians.
+In this step, people try to find closed-form expressions. \end{itemize} Step (2) requires specific conditions on the starting and ending points of families of non-intersecting lattice paths (see Section \ref{sec:latticepath} for details).
+Step (3) is more difficult in general.
+Deriving a closed-form expression is not always possible; successful evaluations typically require either sophisticated algebraic manipulations of the matrix entries or a structural insight into the matrices (for example, see \cite{Krattenthaler} and \cite{Krattenthaler2}).

-We provide two methods to study $\r$-block diagonally symmetric lozenge tilings.
-The first method is based on the method of non-intersecting paths; the LGV theorem cannot be applied directly due to the $\r$-block symmetry condition.
-We modify the corresponding lattice paths so that the LGV theorem works in our case, and then prove our main result by evaluating a determinant.
-The second method is inspired by the relation between weighted lozenge tilings of a trapezoid region with certain boundary defects and Schur polynomials (see \cite[Theorem 2.3]{AF}).
-Roughly speaking, the $\r$-block diagonally symmetric weighted lozenge tilings are given by a sum of Schur polynomials $s_{\lambda}$ for some particular partitions $\lambda$.
-We then obtain our product formula by the dual Pieri rule (see for example \cite[Page 340]{Stanley}) and the specialization of Schur polynomials.
+Unfortunately, neither of the theorems can be directly applied to enumerate this symmetry class due to the $\r$-block diagonal symmetry condition.
+One of our main contributions is to resolve this issue; we modify the corresponding lattice paths so that the LGV theorem works.

+The second method is inspired by the relation between weighted lozenge tilings of a trapezoidal region with certain boundary defects and Schur polynomials (see \cite[Theorem 2.3]{AF}).
+The $\r$-block diagonally symmetric weighted lozenge tilings are given by a sum of Schur polynomials $s_{\lambda}$ for some particular partitions $\lambda$.
+We then obtain our product formula by the dual Pieri rule (see, for example, \cite[Page 340]{Stanley}) and the specialization of Schur polynomials.
 A similar proof based on the dual Pieri rule is given for $(\r,\r^{\prime})$-block diagonally symmetric lozenge tilings (Theorem \ref{thm:2}).

 The paper is organized as follows.
 In Section \ref{sec:main}, we introduce the $\r$-block diagonal symmetry class, $(\r,\r^{\prime})$-block diagonal symmetry class, and then state our main results.
 We provide two methods to study these symmetry classes.
-In Section \ref{sec:latticepath}, we present the first method which is based on the method of non-intersecting lattice paths, our modification, and the proof of our first main result (Theorem \ref{thm:1}).
+In Section \ref{sec:latticepath}, we present the first method, which is based on the method of non-intersecting lattice paths with a modification, and the proof of our first main result (Theorem \ref{thm:1}).
 In Section \ref{sec:algproof}, we provide the second method by expressing weighted lozenge tilings as (skew) Schur polynomials and using the dual Pieri rule.
 An alternative proof of the first main result and the proof of our second main result (Theorem \ref{thm:2}) are given.